 What are the conditions?

-• to keep the item in the UK.
+- to keep the item within the UK.

 In more detail

 Any question as to whether an item fulfils the pre-eminent criteria is decided by the Arts Council who provide their findings to HMRC.